PathwayPro/community-connect/server/README.md

 ### paginate

-The paginate plugin adds the `paginate` static method to the mongoose schema.
+The paginate plugin adds the `paginate` static method to the model.

 Adding this plugin to the `User` model schema will allow you to do the following: